deployKF/website/content/guides/getting-started.md

 ### __deployKF Versions__

-Each deployKF version may include different [ML & Data tools](../reference/tools.md) or support different versions of cluster dependencies.
+Each deployKF version may include different [ML & Data tools](../reference/tools.md) or support different [versions of dependencies](../releases/version-matrix.md).

-See the [version matrix](../releases/version-matrix.md) for an overview, and the [changelog](../releases/changelog-deploykf.md) for detailed information, including important tips for [upgrading](./upgrade.md).
+See the [changelog](../releases/changelog-deploykf.md) for detailed information, including important tips for [upgrading](./upgrade.md).

-!!! question_secondary "How can I get notified about new releases?"
+??? question_secondary "How can I get notified about new releases?"

     Watch the [`deployKF/deployKF`](https://github.com/deployKF/deployKF) repo on GitHub.
     <br>